databricks/lilac/docs/blog/introducing-garden.md

 leveraging long context embeddings, massively parallel GPU compute, and sophisticated LLMs to generate concise, descriptive titles for each cluster.
 These clusters play a crucial role in revealing the major segments of your dataset by grouping similar documents together.
-This approach not only enhances the accuracy of understanding text data, but can also dramatically speed up the process of curation, allowing the identification and removal of problematic clusters, sub-sampling to reduce dataset size, and creating task-specific datasets.
+This approach can dramatically speed up the process of curation, allowing the identification and removal of problematic clusters, sub-sampling large clusters to reduce dataset size, and creating task-specific datasets.
 Moreover, examining clusters in user-LLM interaction logs sheds light on subtle and potentially hazardous ways in which users engage with your product.

 Don’t just take our word for it - check out Lilac’s demo page to see clusters for LLM fine-tuning datasets